 As you clear this spot or area, it positively affects other parts of the house.

 Let’s talk about shoes.
 Some households are no shoe homes.

 Either way, shoes seem to accumulate where people enter your home.

-If you have a no shoes inside policy, create a space for shoes so they don’t clutter your entry way.
+If you have a no shoe policy, create a space for shoes so they don’t clutter your entry way.

-When our children were younger, we had a basket for jackets, coats, hats, backpacks and gloves and one for shoes.
+When our children were younger, we had a basket for jackets, coats, hats, backpacks and gloves and a separate one for shoes.

-If your children drop everything when they come in the house, get some baskets or bins and let me know how it goes.
+If your children drop everything when they come in the house, get some baskets or bins.

 Remember the laundry

 I’m going to remind you to fold and put away the laundry again.